Dwarka Sharada Peetham

-Pascimāmnāya Śrī Śāradā Pītham or Dwarka Sharada Math, (Note: Dvaraka Peeth, located in the west, and :Sringeri Sharada Peetham, located in the south, are both called "Sharada Peeth".) is one amongst the four cardinal peethams believed by its followers to be established by Adi Shankara, preserving and propagating Sanatana Dharma and Advaita Vedanta, the doctrine of non-dualism.
+Pascimāmnāya Śrī Śāradā Pītham or Dwarka Sharada Math, (Note: Dvaraka Peeth, located in the west, and :Sringeri Sharada Peetham, located in the south, are both called "Sharada Peeth".) is one amongst the four cardinal peethams believed by its followers to be established by Adi Shankara, preserving and propagating Sanatana Dharma and Advaita Vedanta, the doctrine of nonduality.
 Located in the city of Dwaraka, Gujarat, India it is the pascimāmnāya matha, or Western Āmnāya Pītham amongst the four Chaturāmnāya Pīthams.
 It is also known as the Kālikā Matha.
 Their Vedantic mantra or Mahavakya is Tattvamasi ("That('s how) you are").
 According to tradition, believed to be initiated by Adi Shankara, it holds authority over Sama Veda.
 The head of the matha is called Shankarayacharya, the title derives from Adi Shankara.